Archer-Tatsu/VRTK/Assets/VRTK/Documentation/API.md

  * Returns
    * _none_

-The SaveCurrentState method stores the existing object parent and the object's rigidbody kinematic setting.
+The SaveCurrentState method stores the existing Interactable Object parent and the Rigidbody kinematic setting.

 #### GetNearTouchingObjects/0